anton-k/handle-pattern-servant-app/README.md

         , log = addLogContext "api.list-tag" env.log
         }
 ```
-Here we transform the common logger defined in top-level envirnment state
+Here we transform the common logger defined in top-level environment state
 of the service reader and pass it to the local loggers.
 And all local loggers
 will have this modified logging built into it.